Output Sharpening / Styles

 #3 Updated by Simon Spannagel almost 7 years ago

 - % Done changed from 0 to 20

 Usually things like this are addressed in darktable using duplicates of an image.
 Just click the "duplicate" button in lightroom and you get the image twice.
 You can apply your styles to all these duplicates.

 For a better overview, all duplicates are grouped with the original and you are able to collapse them to one image again (this feature is only in git master development version yet)

 Doesn't that suit your workflow?

-#4 Updated by Rick Gabriel over 6 years ago
+#4 Updated by Rick Gabriel almost 7 years ago

 Thanks for the workaround idea, but that doesn't quite solve the issue.
 As you can see from the couple similar tickets about this, users often export the same image several times for multiple targets (web, small print, large print, etc.).
 We need to apply extra sharpening on the final result after all other processing.
 In effect, there are three phases of sharpening and from what I can tell DT only supports one.
 Check out this article.
 I'm sure you already know most of it, but it's a good read and may explain why the duplicating option isn't workable.

 Aside from output sharpening, it's desirable to apply styles during normal processing but just for a single output/target.
 For example, I add a copyright watermark to web images but not large prints.
 You already have resizing in the export module.
 I suggest adding an option for output sharpening and a way to add styles to the pipeline from there as well.
 ASP, LR, and others have this functionality for a good reason.
 Thanks!